aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 catkin
 ^^^^^^

+ROS includes some message generation packages in the ``genmsg`` package.
 Generated ROS files can be of three types (action, services, messages) and are of several bindings (whatever is installed but usually C++, Python, Lisp).

 .. code-block:: cmake